Edson Mucuana

-Edson Joelder Lobo Mucuana (born 12 December 2003) is a Mozambican professional footballer who plays as a midfielder for Vilafranquense.
+Edson Joelder Lobo Mucuana (born 12 December 2003) is a Mozambican professional footballer who plays as a winger for Marinhense on loan from AVS, and the Mozambique national team.

 Club career

 Mucuana was included in Vilafranquense's squad for 2021–22 pre-season.
 However, he would have to wait until the following season to make his professional debut.

+Prior to the 2023–24 season, Vilafranquense's SAD moved to Aves and rebranded as AVS Futebol SAD.

+On 4 September 2023, AVS sent Mucuana on a season-long loan to Liga 3 side Oliveira do Hospital.

+On 3 September 2024, he joined Marinhense on loan.

 International career

 Mucuana was called up to the Mozambique under-20 squad for the first time in October 2022.
 He was called up for the 2023 Africa U-20 Cup of Nations.

 Personal life

 Mucuana is the son of former professional footballer Paíto.